-I am currently a Postdoctoral Fellow at the University of Pennsylvania, where I obtained my PhD in Condensed Matter Physics in April 2020.
-Prior to my time at Penn, I graduated from Johns Hopkins University in 2014 with a degree in Materials Science and Engineering with a focus in nanotechnology.
+I am currently a Process and Hardware Integration Engineer for at Intel in Portland, Oregon.
+Prior to this, I was a Postdoctoral Researcher at Northwestern University studying quantum materials and devices.
+I obtained my PhD in Condensed Matter Physics in April 2020 and graduated from Johns Hopkins University in 2014 with a degree in Materials Science and Engineering with a focus in nanotechnology.
 I also obtained minors in physics, mathematics, and music theory while taking on a variety of outreach and athletic roles.
 With varied experience in Python, Matlab, C++, Objective-C, Swift, and HTML, I attempt to come up with interesting ways to combine science, education, and technology in my spare time.
 In my spare spare time, I also love to travel, play the piano, and spend time with friends and family.
 Feel free to email me at pmasihd1gmail with any questions, volunteer and coding opportunities, or if you'd just like to say hey :)

-I have performed research at a number of institutions around the country such as Stony Brook University, Stanford Research Institute, Johns Hopkins University, and the University of Pennsylvania under the kind mentorship of reknowned scientists.
-Past projects have covered a variety of topics in materials science, chemical engineering, chemistry, and condensed matter physics.
-My current research in the Drndic Lab at the University of Pennsylvania is focused on the nanofluidic, optoelectronic, and structural properties of low-dimensional materials using a unique combination of nanofabrication and comprehensive analysis techniques.
-Specific capabilities include transmission electron microscopy, atomic force microscopy, Raman spectroscopy, photolithography, and (Blender-based) 3D visualizations.
+I have performed research at a number of institutions around the country such as Intel Corp, Northwestern University, Stony Brook University, Stanford Research Institute, Johns Hopkins University, and the University of Pennsylvania under the kind mentorship of reknowned scientists.
+Past projects have covered a variety of topics in quantum computing, materials science, chemical engineering, chemistry, and condensed matter physics.
+Please see my CV above for a list of relevant skills or my Google Scholar page for an up-to-date list of publications.

 Xiaorui Zheng, Annalisa Calò, Tengfei Cao, Xiangyu Liu, Zhujun Huang, Paul Masih Das, Marija Drndić, Edoardo Albisetti, Francesco Lavini, Tai-De Li, Vishal Narang, William P. King, John W. Harrold, Michele Vittadello, Carmela Aruta, Davood Shahrjerdi, and Elisa Riedo.